Investments

 [00:29:00] Dean Barber: Yeah.
 Money can do crazy things, but that beneficiary form is critical.
 You need to make sure that it’s done right.

 So, I want to go back to really quickly your idea of helping people in their 401(k) to understand what kind of a targeted return do we need to get.
 And the only way you do that is by creating your well-thought-out written plan.
-The Guided Retirement System™ basically says, “Here are all the resources I have.
-Here’s my ability to save and what I want to have happen in the future.
+Our financial planning tool basically helps with showing you all the resources you have, your ability to save, and what you want to have happen in the future.
 Based on all that, what’s the rate of return?”

 And then you can come in as the CERTIFIED FINANCIAL PLANNER™ professional and say, “Based on the choices that you have with inside your 401(k), these are the allocations that are going to help you get that return with the least amount of risk possible.”